avdosev/either_dart/README.md

 ### Advanced usage

-This library has provided an extension `FutureEither` which is designed to handle asynchronous computation with ease.
+This library provides an `FutureEither` extension which is designed to handle asynchronous computation with ease.

-You don\`t needed to import or use new classes to use it - just use `Future<Either<L, R>>`
+You don't need to import or use new classes to use it - just use `Future<Either<L, R>>`

 | name | result | description |
 | --- | --- | --- |